 Many owners care about resale.

-Does an indoor sauna add resale value34?
+Does an indoor sauna add resale value?

 Yes.
 Buyers see it as part of the house.